Custom Manufacturing & Precision Machining Company

 Surface Texturing

 Need a specific texture or decorative look?
-By tweaking the blasting pressure or the type of abrasive, sandblasting can create just the right finish—whether it’s for slip resistance, visual appeal, or better handling on tools and parts.
+By tweaking the blasting pressure or the type of abrasive, sandblasting can create just the right finish no matter it’s for slip resistance, visual appeal, or better handling on tools and parts.

 sandblasted Differential Cover